Financial inclusion information for professionals and volunteers

 Newcastle City Council’s Active Inclusion Service provides the following free training opportunities for Newcastle City Council and non-Newcastle City Council professionals, volunteers and Councillors.

-This ‘Introduction to Benefits’ session gives a very basic overview of the benefits system, its structure, basic rules, who can claim what, claims, payments and challenging decisions, some problem areas and how to avoid them in the first place.
-Also explained is practical information about the benefit administrators, where you can get further information and advice for staff and the public.
+This ‘Introduction to Benefits’ session gives a very basic overview of the benefits system, its structure, basic rules, who can claim what, payments, challenging decisions and important key points.
+Also explained is where you and residents can get further support and information.
 This 'live' via Teams session also allows for questions and should last no longer than two and a half hours.

 These training sessions are aimed at those who are not specialist benefit advisers but give some benefits support to people (described as tier 1 and 2 in the above Spectrum of Advice for benefits).